Escher in The Palace and Kunstmuseum Den Haag to celebrate Escher anniversary with four exhibitions

 Birds that become fish, water that flows uphill, two hands drawing each other: with consummate skill, M.C.
 Escher would transform a blank sheet of paper into his own infinite worlds where he would play with his viewers’ perception.
 His masterful metamorphoses and tessellations continue to amaze and inspire people all over the world.
-With four exhibitions at Kunstmuseum Den Haag and Escher in The Palace, plus a host of activities in the city organised in collaboration with cultural partners, schools, local communities and companies, in 2023 The Hague will truly be the City of Escher.
-During the anniversary year a number of buildings in the centre of The Hague will be ‘dressed’ in Escher style.
+With four exhibitions at Kunstmuseum Den Haag and Escher in The Palace, plus a host of activities in the city organised in collaboration with cultural partners, schools, local communities and companies, in 2023 The Hague is truly the City of Escher.
+During the anniversary year a number of buildings in the centre of The Hague are ‘dressed’ in Escher style.

 Escher: Eternity and Infinity